 A. Deep watering forces roots to burrow lower into the soil to get water.
 That helps your plant build a strong root system, which in turn allows it to withstand the stresses of hot or dry weather.
 Light surface watering guides the roots towards the soil, where they’re more easily damaged and susceptible to drought and exposure.
 Best advice: watering tomatoes slowly and deeply prevents tomato problems.
-(One of the best ways to water slowly and deeply is to set out drip hoses
+(One of the best ways to water slowly and deeply is to set out drip hoses on a water timer.)

 Q. What’s the best time of day to water my tomatoes?

 A. The gardening jury is out on this one.